Mission: Tale Tellers of St. Augustine is a performing guild devoted to the advocacy of storytelling as an art form and entertainment medium.

 “Theater of the Mind: Storytelling”

-January 2016, will mark the 20th year of storytelling concerts featuring seasoned TTSA performers in St. Augustine area theatre settings leased by the group lease for this purpose.
+January 2018, marked the 25th year of storytelling concerts featuring seasoned TTSA performers in St. Augustine area theatre settings leased by the group lease for this purpose.
 The “Theater of the Mind: Storytelling” series was established to offer stage performance experience to guild members while offering entertainment and cultural enrichment to the community.
 The concerts are as diverse in content and style as the interests and talents of the tellers.
 These performances consistently draw community appreciation and support.

 Starting in 2000, TTSA observed Florida Storytelling Week—which falls during the last full week in November before Thanksgiving—by sending tellers into the schools and libraries of St. Johns, Putnam, and Duval Counties.
 During the height of its popularity, the guild issued letters of notification to St. Johns District school principals and media representatives offering the services of Tale Tellers to visit schools during National Storytelling Week and Florida Storytelling Week.
 For a number of years requests for performing storytellers during Storytelling Week poured in from three counties, and participating tellers visited numerous schools.
 Tale Tellers were also invited to entertain at various branches of the St. Johns County Public Library System where they presented programs for groups of all ages.